MirzayevFarid/DONE./README.md

 A step by step series of examples that tell you how to get a development env running

-You can download zip of app by clicking the link below
+You can download the zip of app by clicking the link below

 [Download Zip](https://github.com/MirzayevFarid/DONE./archive/master.zip)

-- After download complete, open the project in Andorid Studio.
+- After download complete, open the project in Android Studio.
 - Open 'pubspec.yaml' file under 'Done.' folder
-- Click 'Packages get' command on the top and wait Android Studio to install the required packages
+- Click 'Packages get' command on the top and wait for Android Studio to install the required packages
-- After packages installed successfully, run the app on emulator or on the real device and enjoy :)
+- After packages installed successfully, run the app on the emulator or the real device and enjoy :)

 ### TODO For Next Update